Revelstoke roads and weather: cloudy - Revelstoke Review

 Ditching between Loop Brook Campground and Beaver Valley Rd.
 Until Fri Oct 18 at 5:00 PM PDT.
 Rock scaling.
 Speed reductions 50 km/h in work zone.
 Larger blast requiring extended closure may occur once per week Mon-Thurs 9AM-1PM PST, possible delays of 60 min.
 Other times 20 min delays.
 Watch for crews, lane changes, obey traffic control.
 No stoppages long weekends.

-Highway 1 west: Bridge maintenance between Woods OH Bridge and Summit Lake OH Bridge (15 km west of Revelstoke).
-Until Wed Oct 2 at 3:00 PM PDT.
-Single lane alternating traffic.
+Geotechnical investigation between Rogers Pass Summit Rd and Beaver Valley Rd (1 km east of Rogers Pass Summit).
+Until Thu Oct 10 at 7:00 PM PDT.
+From 7:00 AM to 7:00 PM PDT daily.
+Expect speed reductions to 50 km/h in work zone, flag persons for any barrier concrete movements or lane changes.

-Geotechnical investigation between Ackerman Rd and Prosh Frtg for 5.0 km (19 to 24 km east of Sicamous).
+Highway 1 west: Geotechnical investigation between Ackerman Rd and Prosh Frtg for 5.0 km (19 to 24 km east of Sicamous).
+Until Fri Nov 29 at 11:00 AM PDT.

 Highway 23 south: Maintenance between Denny’s Way and Shelter Bay Provincial Pk for 48.1 km (Revelstoke).
 Until Fri Oct 4.
 From 7:00 AM to 5:00 PM PDT on weekdays.
 Single lane alternating traffic.
 EXPECT MINOR DELAYS.